mxngls/mxngls.github.io/src/notes/on_awkdown.md

 would have been written in Markdown.
 Its readability is outstanding and requires no external dependencies.

----

-Thanks to Phil Eaton and Haile Lagi for helpful comments and suggestions.
+_Thanks to Phil Eaton and Haile Lagi for helpful comments and suggestions._